-Sometimes in the business world, it is necessary for office staff to sign on behalf of a manager or company president.
-This usually happens when the manager or president is not available or too busy to sign letters themselves.
+Sometimes in the business world, it’s necessary for office staff to sign a letter on someone else’s behalf, such as the manager or company president.
+This usually happens when the manager or president is not available or too busy to sign letters himself.
 Only an authorized representative should sign on someone else’s behalf.

-The official term for signing for someone else is referred to as procuration.
-This term is taken from the Latin word procurare meaning to take care of.
+Procuration is the official term for signing for someone else.
+This term is taken from the Latin word procurare meaning “to take care of.”
 Now, when signing on someone else’s behalf, the signature is preceded by p.p. standing for per procurationem.
 The p.p. is a signal to the reader that someone signed the letter on behalf of another.

 p.p.
 Staff Signature